 District V Belváros

 Belváros is another esteemed neighborhood in Budapest.
 It features many of the city’s main attractions, such as the Shoes on the Danube Bank, the Hungarian Parliament Building, and St. Stephen’s Basilica.
 It is laid back for a historic center, offering visitors some of Budapest’s elegant hotels and luxurious restaurants.

 Budapest is one of the world’s most popular destinations among tourists.
 Since it relies heavily on tourism, the government does its best to provide visitors with a reliable and safe experience when touring the city, whether on foot, by private vehicle, or via public transportation.

-Taxis are also safe in Budapest, and the risk of being kidnapped by a driver doesn’t exist.
-Perhaps, the most common threat of taking a taxi is being overcharged by an unlicensed taxi.
+Taxis are also safe in Budapest, the most common threat of taking a taxi is being overcharged by an unlicensed taxi.
 Instead of hailing a cab or catching one from Budapest airport, book a ride from a reputable transportation company.

-If you’re traveling overnight by train, secure your compartment from the inside and avoid traveling alone.
+If you’re traveling overnight by train, secure your compartment from the inside.
 Plan your route ahead of time and avoid getting on and off at deserted or unlit areas when possible.

 Important emergency numbers in Budapest

 You can never be too safe when visiting a foreign land or an unfamiliar city.
 Besides following simple safety rules and being aware of your embassy number, take note of the emergency numbers in Budapest so that you know who to call if you ever feel in danger.